Capgemini/microsoft-team-labs/codelabs/git-basics.md

 Once you have completed changes or added new files in your branch, in this case, I have created two new files "NewFile 1.txt" and "NewFile 2.txt", I would like to commit changes.

-Git does not automatically add changed files to the snapshot when you create a commit.
+Git does not automatically add changed files to the local repository when you create a commit.
 You must first stage your changes to let Git know which updates you want to add to the next commit.
 Staging lets you to selectively add files to a commit while excluding changes made in other files.

 ### Stage changes

-- Stage individual file changes by right-clicking a file in the Change view and selecting Stage.
-- Staging a change creates a Staged Changes section in Team Explorer.
-- Only changes in the Staged Changes section are added to the next commit.
+- Stage individual file changes by right-clicking a file in the 'Change' view and selecting 'Stage', it would create a 'Staged Changes' section in Team Explorer.
+Only changes in the Staged Changes section are added to the next commit.

   ![stage](.attachments/git-basics/stage01.png)